miiichael/miiichael/README.md

-👋 Linux sysadmin by day, Minecraft sysadmin/player by night, and amateur photographer at pretty much any time of day or night.
+👋 IT nerd by day, Minecraft sysadmin/player by night, and unprofessional photographer at all times.
+Frequent bug reporter.

 ![sunset 14-feb-2006](https://raw.githubusercontent.com/miiichael/miiichael/main/3995-3999-mercator.jpg)